zoharsan/RetailAnalytics/README.md

 * Some generic stockcodes or stockcodes not corresponding to actual items are filtered out.
 * Stockcodes per baskets are deduplicated.
 * Baskets are filtered out by size, and baskets > 1 item and lower than 10 items.

+## Hive Tables

+Two Hive tables are created.
+Sample data from these tables can be shown through the Ambari Hive view:

+- [RetailSalesRaw](https://github.com/zoharsan/RetailAnalytics/blob/master/RetailSalesRaw.ddl) allows to read the Hive table through SQL and can be used to do similar transformations as done with the Pig scripts.
+The SQL code is not provided.
+- [RetailSales](https://github.com/zoharsan/RetailAnalytics/blob/master/RetailSales.ddl) reads the cleansed data from the previous Pig scripts and will be used to query through SparkSQL for Retail Analytics.

+## Retail Analytics using SparkSQL